kgriffs/blog/_posts/2012-11-13-python-vs-node-vs-pypy-benchmarks.md

 To check my Autobench results, I ran a separate test using weighttp, configured with the same rate at which autobench reported the highest requests per second for each message bus implementation (testing at 1 request per connection).

-For example, the maximum throughput reported by Autobench for *Gevent (1)* was 322.8 req/sec, and occurred at a demand rate[fn-see-also--rate](http://www.hpl.hp.com/research/linux/httperf/httperf-man-0.9.txt) of 340 req/sec.
+For example, the maximum throughput reported by Autobench for *Gevent (1)* was 322.8 req/sec, and occurred at a demand rate<sup><a name="id-3" href="#id-3.ftn">3</a></sup> of 340 req/sec.
 The closest mapping to httperf's --rate option for weighttp is -c (number of concurrent clients).
-So, to verify the Autobench/httperf result for *Gevent (1)*, I ran the following:
+So, to verify the Autobench/Httperf result for *Gevent (1)*, I ran the following:

     weighttp -n 3000 -t 3 -c 340 -j <URL>